MrRandomDevelopment/roblox-oauth-to-firebase/README.md

-# SkyLox Signup Setup Guide
+# Roblox Oauth 2.0 to Firebase Setup Guide

-This guide will help you set up the Roblox OAuth signup flow for SkyLox using Firebase.
+This guide will help you set up the Roblox OAuth signup flow for Roblox Oauth 2.0 using Firebase.

 ## Prerequisites